THE

 LOSS

-I am currently seeking a publisher for the book.
-See the recording and powerpoint of a presentation I made on 3 December.
-Contact me if you would like more details.
+See the recording and powerpoint of a presentation I made on 3 December based on my initial draft.

 ---